 - Volunteer in your community

-All in all, it doesn’t take much to practice gratitude, but just a bit more effort to make it a habit.
+In conclusion, it doesn’t take much to practice gratitude.
+It just takes a bit more effort to make it a habit.
 The more you practice gratitude, the more abundance you will have in your life.
 You can practice gratitude, and still work on creating a better life with purpose and passion.
 Your gratitude attitude will affect others around you.
 Start now.